codevogel/svelte-db-portal/tutorial/0-setup/README.md

 - Installed XAMPP (or LAMPP) to run a local MySQL database.
 - Created a new Svelte project using the Svelte CLI.
 - Pushed our initial project to GitHub.
+- Installed some handy editor plugins to improve our development experience.

 In the [next chapter](/tutorial/1-svelte/README.md), we will start building the basic structure for our Svelte application.